These are all (print) ads, used to target LGBT customers/employees.

 Jan 15: volume of the thesis condensed from 600 to under 300 pages (other material, mostly case studies, will be published separately)

 June 15: received a (final?) set of revisions from my promotor.
 This means the final ceremony will not be this year anymore (lead time is 6 monhts).

 2016: for reasons of work and health, progress has been slow.

 2017: due to the retirement of my promotor, I will have to find a new professor who could and wants to steer me in the right direction.
 This will not be easy, as it took me 10 months to find the first one.

-July 2018: may have found a new promotor at Erasmus University.
+July 2018: have found a new promotor at Erasmus University: Prof. Arjo Klamer, who teaches cultural economy.
 Submitted my manuscript for evaluation.